 What is NEWARK ARTSOURCE?

 For more than three decades Newark Arts has served as an umbrella organization for Newark, New Jersey’s arts communities.
 Representing hundreds of artists and more than 80 arts organizations, Newark Arts is a strategic partner on “creative placemaking” that spurs economic opportunities in the city.

 Through Newark ArtSource, Newark Arts brokers relationships, connecting local artists and their work to major development projects throughout the City.
 With some $4 billion in development in the city, Newark Arts serves as an intermediary for developers that are building new buildings or revitalizing old structures and want their spaces to reflect local culture.

 We consulted with Newark Arts on the artistic vision for the Indigo Hotel.
 We get compliments on our artwork all the time and wouldn’t hesitate to work with them again.

-- Developing pop-up galleries
+- Develop and curate pop-up galleries

 Working with Newark Arts to enhance our senior facilities with art was an absolute pleasure and the results were more than we expected.
 I would highly recommend them to lead your next art project.

 NEWARK ARTSOURCE IN ACTION

 Newark Arts was the artist liaison for Barclay’s partner Per Scholas, an IT tech training organization that is new to Newark.